Published on Brock University (http://www.brocku.ca)

 The Office of Development and Donor Relations will co-ordinate the creation of student awards with the donor(s) in consultation with the Student Awards and Financial Aid office and any applicable department or faculty to ensure that the awards are established with the University’s guidelines and that the terms of reference articulate the wishes of the donor and the needs of the University.

 The donor can contact the Office of Development and Donor Relations initially to discuss the nature of their award interests.
 There are several types of awards and funding options that are described herein.
 The donor will also need to consider the terms that will guide the selection of award recipients.
 A template is available to help the donor in the development of the terms of reference for the award.
-Please Note: Section 1 of the Ontario Human Rights Code provides that every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status or disability.
+Please Note: Section 1 of the Ontario Human Rights Code provides that every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of citizenship, race, place of origin, ethnic origin, colour, ancestry, disability, age, creed, sex/pregnancy, family status, marital status, sexual orientation, gender identity, gender expression, receipt of public assistance (in housing) and record of offences (in employment).
 Awards developed at Brock University must adhere to the Code.
 For more information, please see the Ontario Human Rights Commission Policy on scholarships and awards.

 Once terms are developed, they are confirmed by the Director, Office of Development and Donor Relations; the Director, Student Awards and Financial Aid; the Vice-President, Academic and; as appropriate, a Dean or Departmental Chair to ensure that the needs and objectives of all concerned are met and, in particular, that the award can be made on a consistent basis.
 Terms are then returned to the donor for final approval.